QubitProducts/cherrytree/README.md

 This is also an event that bubbles up to the root starting at the child route - return false to stop propagation.

-### events.queryParamsDidChange
+### error(err)

-Called when a transition happens and the only thing that changed is the query params.
+Called when transitioning fails.
+This is an event that bubbles up to the root starting at the route that caused the error while transitioning meaning it's called on each route.
+Return false to stop propagation.

 ## Route Methods